Euphorbia cooperi

 Photographer: Eric Aspeling

 The dangerous white latex of this tree is one of the plant substances used in Africa for poisoning fish, paralysing them for easier catching.
+The sap can cause blindness if it gets in the eye.
 E. cooperi is sometimes called the deadliest of all the Euphorbia trees.

 The species distribution is in all provinces north of the Vaal River and KwaZulu-Natal, as well as widespread in southern Africa.